01 of 05

 The house is still owned by the Pearce family, according to a 2013 article in South Bay Digs.
 Current owner Konrad Pearce is the original owner's grandson and is working to restore the house, saying that when his father transferred it to him, he didn't ask questions but knew it was something he had to do.

-If you want to know more about Usonian... architecture, try this article that explains it - or read Frank Lloyd Wright's Usonian Houses by Carla Lind.Continue to 3 of 3 below.
+If you want to know more about Usonian architecture, read Frank Lloyd Wright's Usonian Houses by Carla Lind.Continue to 3 of 5 below.

 What You Need to Know About the Pearce House